Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Unity does this thing where it tries to look at your Entity Queries and decide if your system should update or not.
 While it’s certainly cute that Unity cares about performance, you as the programmer can make much better decisions.
-Turn off Unity’s logic with the `[AlwaysUpdateSystem]` attribute and turn on your own by overriding `ShouldUpdateSystem()` on a `SubSystem` (`SystemBase`) or `ISystemShouldUpdate` (for `ISystem`).
+Turn on your own logic by overriding `ShouldUpdateSystem()` on a `SubSystem` (`SystemBase`) or `ISystemShouldUpdate` (for `ISystem`).

-You can also use both mechanisms if Unity’s logic is not interfering but you also want to further constrain the system to a specific scene or something.
+You can also combine this with Unity’s logic if it is not interfering but you also want to further constrain the system to a specific scene or something.
 I do this a lot.